ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Throttling window specified via parameter

-The client has 99 quota-units left for the next 50 seconds.
+The client has 99 quota units left for the next 50 seconds.
-The time-window is communicated by the `w` parameter, so we know the throughput is 100 quota-units per minute.
+The time window is communicated by the `w` parameter, so we know the throughput is 100 quota units per minute.

 Request: